THISJOWI/server/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **THISJOWI Proprietary Source License**.

+- ✅ **Allowed:** Personal use, commercial use within your organization, modifications for internal use
+- ❌ **Restricted:** Redistribution, SaaS offerings, sublicensing without authorization
+- 💰 **Redistribution:** Requires separate agreement and royalties

+See the [LICENCE.md](LICENCE.md) file for complete terms and conditions.

+For redistribution inquiries: **contact@thisjowi.uk**

 ---